stl3/torgo/README.md

 **torrodle** is a command-line program which searches and gathers magnet links of movies, tv shows, animes and porn videos from a variety of [providers](providers.md).
 It then streams the torrent via HTTP (along with its subtitles) and plays it with a user preferred video player (such as *vlc* and *mpv*).

+<sub>Note: The original Torrodle repo has been archived since April 2023 and has not been updated in a while, I liked the project (thanks for inspiring me tnychn!) so I just wanted to get it in a working state again.

 > If you don't know what BitTorrent is, you shouldn't be using **torrodle**.
 > There are some copyrighted content which might be illegal downloading them in your country.